Table of Contents

 Logistics play a huge role in both the supply chain and value chain for ecommerce businesses of all sizes.

-Here are some of the ways that ShipBob’s global omnifulfillment platform can help you optimize your logistics for cost, efficiency, and speed, and establish the supply and value chains that your business needs to drive profitability.
+Here are some of the ways that ShipBob’s global omnifulfilment platform can help you optimise your logistics for cost, efficiency, and speed, and establish the supply and value chains that your business needs to drive profitability.

 Outsourced supply chain management

-ShipBob offers merchants an outsourced supply chain management solution that allows them to save time and optimize their supply chain processes.
+ShipBob offers merchants an outsourced supply chain management solution that allows them to save time and optimise their supply chain processes.

-With ShipBob, you can delegate the time-consuming tasks involved with ecommerce fulfillment to the experts — including receiving, order processing, picking, packing, and shipping — to save time while maintaining quality control.
+With ShipBob, you can delegate the time-consuming tasks involved with ecommerce fulfilment to the experts — including receiving, order processing, picking, packing, and shipping — to save time while maintaining quality control.

-You can also leverage ShipBob’s global network of fulfillment centers for inventory storage and fulfillment, letting you sidestep expensive warehouse rentals.
-Plus, you won’t have to worry about warehouse management, as our team of professionals will keep your inventory organized and fulfillment operations running smoothly.
+You can also leverage ShipBob’s global network of fulfilment centres for inventory storage and fulfilment, letting you sidestep expensive warehouse rentals.
+Plus, you won’t have to worry about warehouse management, as our team of professionals will keep your inventory organised and fulfilment operations running smoothly.